-- ∞ Emotional Excluding and tormenting others - $\infty$ Physical Pushing, kicking, hitting, punching or any use of violence - ∞ Racist Racial taunts, graffiti, gestures
+- ∞ Emotional Excluding and tormenting others - ∞ Physical Pushing, kicking, hitting, punching or any use of violence - ∞ Racist Racial taunts, graffiti, gestures

-- Sexual Sexual harassment in any form is bullying e.g. unwanted physical contact, sexually abusive comments - ∞ Homophobic Because of, or focussing on, the issue of sexual orientation - Verbal Name calling, sarcasm, spreading rumours, teasing.
-Humour/banter must be appropriate and accepted by both sides for it to be regarded as such. - ∞ Cyber All types of communication technologies, such as e-mail, texting, messaging and social networking - Prejudice On the grounds of different interests (or difference/inferior economic status) i.e. students can be bullied for being interested in things considered 'uncool' by a group or 'in-crowd', including prejudice against students with SEND. - ∞ Sexting. - ∞ Imbalance of power - ∞ Demeaning the views and beliefs of others
+- Sexual Sexual harassment in any form is bullying e.g. unwanted physical contact, sexually abusive comments - verbal Name calling, sarcasm, spreading rumours, teasing.
+Humour/banter must be appropriate and accepted by both sides for it to be regarded as such. - ∞ Cyber All types of communication technologies, such as e-mail, texting, messaging and social networking - Prejudice On the grounds of different interests (or difference/inferior economic status) i.e. students can be bullied for being interested in things considered 'uncool' by a group or 'in-crowd', including prejudice against students with SEND. - ∞ Sexting. - ∞ Imbalance of power - Demeaning the views and beliefs of others